 Thankfully, there were the nurses and visiting lactation consultants who came round to support and provide tips.
-Milk flow was not heavy in the first few days, but that’s expected, so I didn’t stress too much about it.
-Nevertheless, the feeding time was a bonding session with the newborn and that was really special.
+Milk flow was not heavy in the first few days, but that was expected so I didn’t stress too much about it.
+Nevertheless, the feeding time was a bonding session with the newborn and that was special.

 Back home, it took a while to settle into a routine of feeding and pumping.
 Should I pump periodically – even at night?
 Or should I pump only when I feel heavy?
 Should I wake my baby up to feed?
 Should I time my feeding or practice demand feeding?

 In the end, I fed only when my baby called for it because I believe infants have needs and if he is hungry, I will be there for him.
-Demand and supply really works as not long after, my milk supply was in full swing.
+Demand and supply work as not long after, my milk supply was in full swing.

 Early weeks to 3rd month: Getting the hang of it

-At 3 months, this was my mini-milestone, nursing anywhere and being able to meet people with the babe.
+At 3 months, this was my mini-milestone, nursing anywhere and being able to meet people with the baby.

 3rd month to 1st year: Challenges